k-v-n-p/errrr/README.md

 * (optional) Add the database URI and credentials in the .env file

 ## Usage
+* Download and extract the zip file
 * If the optional step is omitted in the setup section remove <em>line 226 : "requireAuth," </em> from line 225 of src/app.js
-* Download and extract the zip file contents.
 * Run the application: execute node src/app.js
 * Train and run our RASA model with the dataset
     <code> rasa train  </code>
     <code> rasa run -m models --enable-api --cors "*" </code>
-* Open the localhost http://127.0.0.1:5000/ on any browser.
+* Open the localhost http://127.0.0.1:5000/ on any browser

 ## Features
 * The users could book appointments from registered health professionals.